 In this article, we’ll compare two strong CMA review courses: Gleim CMA vs. Surgent CMA.
-After all, if you want to propel your career with a Certified Management Accountant certificate, you first need to pass the CMA Exam.
+After all, if you want to propel your career with a Certified Management Accountant certificate, you must pass the CMA Exam first.
 And the right CMA course that fits your learning style will help you pass easier and faster.

 |Access Until You Pass||Included||Included|

 |Video Lectures||Over 70 lecture hours included||55+ video lectures|

 |CMA Test Bank||Over 4,500 questions included||Over 4,000 questions included|

 |CMA Essay Practice||130+ unique scenarios||Over 65 essay problems included|